 Welcome!
 The Appalachian Laboratory Environmental Science Education (ALESE) program promotes environmental and science literacy among learners of all ages and in diverse settings.
 Our team designs, implements, evaluates and researches education projects with a focus on integrating real-world science practices, tools and professionals into K-12 and informal education settings.
 Our work builds directly on environmental science research conducted by scientists at the University of Maryland Center for Environmental Science Appalachian Laboratory.

-- We are in our third year of the NOAA-funded STAR Partners project -- collaboration between Appalachian Laboratory researchers and 18 Garrett, Allegany and Washington County high schools to study nitrate pollution in schoolyard rainwater and runoff.
+- We are in our third year of the NOAA-funded STAR Partners project -- collaboration between Appalachian Laboratory researchers and 18 Garrett, Allegany and Washington County teachers and their students to study nitrate pollution in schoolyard rainwater and runoff.